tacticdemonic/sb-logger-extension/sb-logger-extension/API_SETUP.md

 ### In Firefox:
 1. Type `about:debugging` in the address bar
 2. Click "This Firefox"
-3. Find "SB Logger - Save Bets"
+3. Find "Surebet Helper - Save Bets"
 4. Click "Reload"

 ### In Chrome:
 1. Type `chrome://extensions/` in the address bar
-2. Find "SB Logger - Save Bets"
+2. Find "Surebet Helper - Save Bets"
 3. Click the reload icon (circular arrow)

 ## Step 5: Test It